psi4/psi4/doc/sphinxman/source/scf.rst

     energy('scf')

-This will run a Restricted Hartree-Fock (RHF) on neutral singlet Helium in :math:`D_{2h}` spatial symmetry with a minimal ``STO-3G`` basis, 1.0E-8 energy and density convergence criteria, a PK ERI algorithm, symmetric orthogonalization, DIIS, and a core Hamiltonian guess.
+This will run a Restricted Hartree-Fock (RHF) on neutral singlet Helium in :math:`D_{2h}` spatial symmetry with a minimal ``STO-3G`` basis, 1.0E-6 energy and 1.0E-5 density convergence criteria (since single-point, see :ref:`SCF Convergence <table:conv_scf>`), a PK ERI algorithm, symmetric orthogonalization, DIIS, and a core Hamiltonian guess.
 For more information on any of these options, see the relevant section below.

 Spin/Symmetry Treatment
 ~~~~~~~~~~~~~~~~~~~~~~~